Modeling Interactions Data with Boosted Trees

 5. COMMUNICATE

-Another benefit of a random forest is we can interpret variable importance metrics.
+Another benefit of a boosted tree model is we can interpret variable importance metrics.
 Do that here with the following code.

 final_fit %>%